35rod/tent/tutorial.md

 Note that comments are denoted using the tilde ('~') character.
 To run this code, simply run `tent -f <filename>.tent`, and replace `<filename>` with the filename of your tent file.
 That's if you want to run it using the evaluator.
 However, tent also comes with a compiler and VM!
 To compile this code, run `tent -c -f <filename>.tent`, replacing `<filename>` with the filename of your tent file once again.
-Then, you can run the compiled file with `tent -f <filename>.tnc`, replacing `<filename>` with the filename of your tent file.

-The compiler and VM doesn't have as much capability as the evaluator, so for this tutorial, it's best to stick with the evaluator for now.
-Don't worry, eventually the compiler and VM will have the same capability as the evaluator, it's something that is still being worked on.
+NOTE: LLVM support is being integrated into tent currently, so it's best to stick with the evaluator for now, as the compiler is a work-in-progress.